CloudCannon/flatlake/docs/content/docs/_index.md

 ## Configuring Flatlake

-Flatlake needs to know what your logical collections are, and how to process them.
-To do so, create a Flatlake configuration file at the root of your repository.
-Flatlake support configuration via `flatlake.yml`, `flatlake.toml`, or `flatlake.json` — these docs will show usage with YAML.
+Flatlake needs to know what your content collections are, and how to process them.
+Flatlake allows you to specify your own collection structures, which makes it easy to map Flatlake over existing source files from any static site generator.

+To start, create a Flatlake configuration file at the root of your repository.
+Flatlake supports configuration via `flatlake.yml`, `flatlake.toml`, or `flatlake.json` files — these docs will show usage with YAML.

-The most simple configuration to start with for the above folder structure is:
+A simple configuration to start with for the above folder structure is:

 `flatlake.yml`:
 ```yml